mkirchner/gc/README.md

 determine if the deallocation requires a destructor call, call if required, free the managed memory and delete the metadata entry from the hash map.

+# Garbage collection

-In summary, the above data structures and the associated interfaces given us the ability to manage the metadata required to build a garbage collector.
+The above data structures and the associated interfaces given us the ability to manage the metadata required to build a garbage collector.

-## Hashmap implementation and private API

-* separate chaining
-* auto-resize
+`gc` triggers collection under two circumstances: (a) when any of the calls to the system allocation fail (in the hope to deallocate sufficient memory to fulfill the current request); and (b) when the number of entries in the hash map passes a dynamically adjusted high water mark.

+If either of these cases occurs, `gc` stops the world and starts a mark-and-sweep garbage collection run over all current allocations.
+This functionality is implemented in the `gc_run()` function which is part of the public API and delegates all work to the `gc_mark()` and `gc_sweep()` functions that are part of the private API.

+`gc_mark()` has the task of [finding roots](#finding-roots) and tagging all known allocations that are referenced from a root (or from an allocation that is referenced from a root, i.e. transitively) as "used".
+Once the marking of is completed, `gc_sweep()` iterates over all known allocations and deallocates all unused (i.e. unmarked) allocations, returns to `gc_run()` and the world continues to run.

-### Unused memory: the reachability definition
+### Unused memory and reachability

-### Mark-and-sweep: basic algo

-### Hash map implementation
+### Depth-first recursive marking

 ### Finding roots

 ### Dumping registers on the stack

-### Depth-first recursive marking

 [boehm]: https://www.hboehm.info/gc/